 Earn the technical and analytical skills you need with a master's degree in sociology.
 Use the master's degree to learn research and statistical analysis techniques, analyze sociological groups, and pursue your career and educational goals.
-With a master's degree in sociology, you expand and deepen your knowledge in a field that interests you.
+With a master's degree in social science in sociology, you expand and deepen your knowledge in a field that interests you.

 Sociology Master's Degree Spotlight

 A type of social science degree, sociology master's degrees allow you to pursue a range of coursework in the field over a period of two years of full-time study.
 Part-time students can take up to five years to complete the degree.
 Sociology master's degrees offer a deeper look into human behavior within organizational structures.
 Graduates of sociology master's degree programs go on to a range of careers, including:

 - High school teachers

 - Corporate, nonprofit, or government positions

 - Research & policy analysts